My name is Fariba. Knitting is my passion since I was a little kid.

 K2tog with back string: Knit the next stitch with the diagonal strand that have been made by knit one below stitch in the previous row.
 Insert the right needle into the loop/string made by K1b, from front to back, and then pass through the next stitch at the same direction and knit normally.

-5 thoughts on “Honeycomb brioche stitch tutorial – stitch no.33”
+5 responses to “Honeycomb brioche stitch tutorial – stitch no.33”

 Can you show me how to draw up Loose Loop in a Center dec stitch.